 So now that you know how it works, the next part of my “Day Trading Cryptocurrency” guide is going to look at what you need to know before getting started.

 Day Trading Cryptocurrency: What You Need to Know First

-Firstly, there is one major difference between day trading cryptocurrency and day trading real-world assets.
+Firstly, there are one major difference between day trading cryptocurrency and day trading real-world assets.
 The reason for this is volatility.
-Volatility is when the price of an asset moves up or down really quickly, meaning it can either be a great success for the trader, or alternatively a great failure.
+Volatility is when the price of an asset moves up or down really quickly, meaning it can either be a great success for the trader or alternatively a great failure.

 On the other hand, the prices of cryptocurrencies are very volatile.
 It is not unusual for the price of a coin to rise or fall by more than 10%-50% in a single day.
 In some circumstances, even more.
 For example, in February 2018, a cryptocurrency called E-Coin increased in value by more than 4000% in just 24 hours, only to fall straight back down to where it started.

 Anyone that bought the coin towards the start of the day would have made a lot of money, however, the people that bought it at its highest price would have lost the majority of their investment.

 The E-Coin example is why it is important to understand that day trading Bitcoin and other cryptocurrencies will not always go to plan.
 You have to be able to accept losses when they happen, as this is a part of trading.
 Even the most successful traders in the world make losses, as it is impossible to always make the correct prediction.

 Remember, you must never try to “chase” your losses.

 Chasing losses is the act in which a trader experiences a bad loss and they attempt to make it back by taking really high risks.

 This is one of the main reasons why the majority of traders fail.
 You have to accept that you will always make losses at some point!